krau5/krau5/README.md

 ## 👋🏼 Hi there
 - 📫 How to reach me?
 Especially on Telegram ``@krau5`` or Discord ``krau5#9423``
-- 🔭 Currently working on a commercial project
+- :electron: Currently working as a React Developer
-- 👯 Looking to collaborate on anything free and open source
+- 👯 Focused on one of my commercial projects

 ## You can support me through
 - [Donate ☕️](https://www.buymeacoffee.com/krau5)